mattradford/placekeanu.com/README.md

 If you found a bug that needs fixing, or have a feature you want to discuss or implement, feel free to open an issue or a pull request.
 Any contribution is appreciated, big or small!

 ## License
-All Keanus belong to their respective owners.
-See the full [Keanu list](https://placekeanu.com/keanus) for photo attributions.
+All images of human(s) wearing an uncomfortable latex horse head mask belong to their respective owners.
+See the full [human(s) wearing an uncomfortable latex horse head mask list](https://horsehead.me/uncomfortable-humans) for photo attributions.

-Distributed under the MIT License © [Alexander Sandberg](https://github.com/alexandersandberg)
+Redistributed under the MIT License.
+Check out the original and _whoah_ cooler [PlaceKeanu.com](https://placekeanu.com) by [Alexander Sandberg](https://github.com/alexandersandberg)

 ---

-Thanks for checking out my project! _You're breathtaking_. ❤️
+Thanks for checking out my project! _Now you're hot-to-trot_.